heipei/github-commit-badge/README.markdown

 <div><img src="http://heipei.github.com/github-commit-badge/github-commit-badge.png" alt="GitHub commit badge"></div>

 It is implemented in JavaScript, meaning that it is completely client-based.
-Since this is the first time I've actually used JavaScript, the first time I actually wrote a CSS from scratch expect things to be buggy.
+Since this is the first time I've actually used JavaScript and the first time I actually wrote a CSS from scratch expect things to be buggy.

 That said, I'd be happy about ideas/patches.
 Look at the BUGS file or the